rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

      you need to input "\:abc\:def\:")

 .. authors (AUTHOR INPUT).
-Provide the authors as comma separated items.
-Affiliations should be included here if needed, e.g. in round brackets after the author:
+Provide the author(s) as comma separated items.
+Affiliations should be included here if needed in round brackets after each author.
+Affiliations shared by more authors need to be re-typed.
+Authors followed by an asterix will be marked and displayed as "corresponding author".
+The program will parse and correctly layout of all these informations in latex/pdf.

-:authors: Author1, author2, author3
+   In html there is no such processing and the text below will be displayed as it is, after removing all asterixs.

+:authors: Author1* (Institute1), Author2 (Institute2), Author3 (Institute1)

 ..
 The abstract (AUTHOR INPUT):